 Measures to control the rate of erosion and deforestation clearly need to be applied.
 The modelling study (see Appendix 1) have tentatively identified five broad regions where these control measures appear to be particularly warranted.
-Area 1 - north-western Burundi (extending into Rwanda), Area 2 - north western lakeshore region in DR Congo, Area 3 - close to the Burundi shoreline near the Tanzanian border, Area 4 - western Tanzania (highland area east of Mahale) and Area 5 - DR Congo: these are highlighted on Figure 1.
-Deltas draining from some of these same areas have been shown by the paleolimnological work (Appendix 1) to areas of combined high sedimentation risk (currently unimpacted or lightly impacted catchments, with large area and low offshore slopes) and are particularly likely to show rapid degradation following future impacts and are probably more easily regulated by sound catchment management practices than are areas that have already been severely degraded.
-Some are also shown to drain into areas of high biodiversity (such as Mahale national park) and would prove attractive test areas for the establishment of erosion control measures prior to their heavy exploitation.
+Area 1 - north-western Burundi (extending into Rwanda), Area 2 - north western lakeshore region in DR Congo, Area 3 - close to the Burundi shoreline near the Tanzanian border, Area 4 - western Tanzania (highland area east of Mahale) and Area 5 - DR Congo (these are highlighted in Figure 1 of the SedSS report 'Advice to the Strategic Action Programme': Table 4).
+Deltas draining from some of these same areas have been shown by the paleolimnological work (Report 2, Appendix 1) to areas of combined high sedimentation risk (currently unimpacted or lightly impacted catchments, with large area and low offshore slopes) and are particularly likely to show rapid degradation following future impacts and are probably more easily regulated by sound catchment management practices than are areas that have already been severely degraded.
+Some are also shown to drain into areas of high biodiversity (such as Mahale national park) and would prove attractive test areas for the establishment of erosion control measures prior to their excessive exploitation.